+Mathematics 4

+Science 3

+Of these, units that must be 2

+lab 3

+Foreign language 0

+Social studies 3

+History 1

+Academic electives 6

+Computer Science 0

-C5 Visual/Performing Arts 0.5 C5 Other (specify) 0.5 Speech, 0.
-5 PE, 0.5 Health, 0 0.5 Economics
+Visual/Performing Arts 0.5

+Other (specify) 0.5 Speech, 0.5 PE, 0.5 Health, 0.5

+Economics

-Basis for Selection
+C6-C7: Basis for Selection

 C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain):
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

-Academic
+Academic ! Į. ¥

-Rigor of secondary school ol Х
+Rigor of secondary school record X

-record ^

 Class rank X

-Academic GPA Х
+Academic GPA X

-Standardized test scores Х
+Standardized test scores X

 Application Essay X

 Recommendation(s) X

 Nonacademic

-Interview Х
+Interview X

 Extracurricular activities X

 Talent/ability Х

-Character/personal quality ties X
+Character/personal qualities Х

-First generation Х
+First generation X

-Alumni/ae relation Х
+Alumni/ae relation X

-Geographical residence X
+Geographical residence Х

-State residency Х
+State residency X

 Religious affiliation/commitment Х

-Racial/ethnic status Х
+Racial/ethnic status X

 Volunteer work Х

 Work experience Х

-Level of applicant's interes est X
+Level of applicant's interest • Х

-SAT and ACT Policies
+C8: SAT and ACT Policies

-C8 Entrance exams
+Entrance exams

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.

-C8A ADMISSION
+ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

-C8A SAT or ACT X
+SAT or ACT Х

-C8A ACT only

-C8A SAT only

-C8A SAT and SAT Subject Tests or

-ACT
+ACT Only

-C8A SAT Subject Tests only